learn-ballerina/learn-ballerina.github.io/src/best_practices/best_practices.md

 Welcome to the Ballerina best practices guide!

 This guide is opinionated and not Ballerina's official documentation.
 You won't find a list of every Ballerina syntax and standard library usage help here.
 Rather, you'll find a concise list of highly recommended options.
+The list is growing!

 ## Project Best Practices